bgopi23/tp/docs/DeveloperGuide.md

 ##### Interacting with the `note` command

-The sequence diagram below shows how the components interact with each other when the user inputs the command `note 1 nt/Likes to eat`.
+The sequence diagram below shows how the components interact with each other when the user inputs the command `note 1 Likes to eat`.

 ![AddNoteSequenceDiagram](images/AddNoteSequenceDiagram.png)